Philip Roberts (British Army officer): Military career

 After passing out from Sandhurst, Roberts was commissioned into the Royal Tank Corps (later the Royal Tank Regiment) of the British Army on 4 February 1926.
 He was posted to Egypt with his regiment from 1928 to 1931, during which time he was promoted to lieutenant on 4 February 1929.

 Roberts was an instructor at the Tank Driving and Maintenance School at Bovington, Dorset, from 1933 to 1937.
 He was again posted to Egypt for 1938 and 1939.
 In late December 1938 he was serving as adjutant of the 6th Royal Tank Regiment, a position he was still in by the outbreak of the Second World War in September 1939.

 By July 1942, he was commanding the 22nd Armoured Brigade, which he led in the Battle of Alam el Halfa and the Second Battle of El Alamein, before he was transferred in mid-March 1943 to the 26th Armoured Brigade, part of Major-General Charles Keightley's 6th Armoured Division.
 Roberts led the brigade in the final stages of the Tunisian campaign until the Axis powers surrendered in mid-May.
-He was Mentioned in Despatches on 15 December 1942, and was awarded a Bar to his Distinguished Service Order (DSO) on 28 January 1943, following which, in February 1943, his rank of major was confirmed, and he was awarded a second Bar to his DSO on 8 July 1943.
+He was mentioned in despatches on 15 December 1942, and was awarded a bar to his Distinguished Service Order (DSO) on 28 January 1943, following which, in February 1943, his rank of major was confirmed, and he was awarded a second bar to his DSO on 8 July 1943, a "rare honour".

 In June 1943, Roberts handed over the 26th Armoured Brigade to Brigadier Richard Hull and was posted back to the United Kingdom, where for six months he commanded the 30th Armoured Brigade, part of Major-General Percy Hobart's 79th Armoured Division.
 The 79th Armoured was not a typical division as it had recently been reorganised to control all the specialised armour in the Anglo-Canadian 21st Army Group and was more popularly known as Hobart's Funnies.
 Roberts's brigade was soon equipped with Sherman Crab tanks with mounted flails for the purpose of clearing mines, and he himself was able to observe the capabilities of the armoured fighting vehicles which would later assist him in future operations.